The early radio afterglow of short GRB 230217A: Observations and Results

 \subsection{Australia Telescope Compact Array}

 On receiving the trigger request following the \swift-BAT detection of GRB 2302017A, ATCA was on target at 2023-02-17 22:21:25 UT, just 32 minutes post-burst for 7 hours centred at the \textit{Swift}-BAT position.
 Follow-up observations were also obtained at 1.2, 7 and 17 days post-burst under program C3204 (PI Anderson).
 All ATCA observations were taken with a 6\,km maximum baseline configuration using the 4\,cm dual receiver with central frequencies of 5.5 and 9\,GHz, each with a 2\,GHz bandwidth.
 The flux and phase calibrators were PKS 1934-638 and PKS 1830-210, respectively, and the data was processed with {\sc Miriad} using standard techniques \citep{sault95}.
+Each image was primary beam corrected.
 The flux densities were measured using the {\sc Miriad} task \texttt{imfit}.
-We fitted a point source at the VLA position of the GRB \citep{schroeder23GCN} to obtain a forced-fit flux density measurement for those epochs with no detection.
+We fitted a point source at the VLA position of the GRB \citep{schroeder23GCN} to obtain a force-fitted flux density measurement for those observations with no detection.

 The radio afterglow of GRB 230217A was detected in the rapid-response observations at both 5.5 and 9\,GHz at the VLA position.
 As we expect the radio emission may experience variability on minute to hourly timescales $<1$\,day post-burst, we split the observed into 3 images with total integrations of 1.5, 1.5 and 4\,hours at 5.5\,GHz and 1.5 and 1.5\,hours at 9\,GHz (the last 4 hours were not imagable at 9\,GHz as the observing conditions had deteriorated).
-We also measured the average flux density from the full 7-hour image of the first ATCA epoch.
+We also measured the average flux density from the full 7-hour image of the first ATCA observation.
 The afterglow was still detected at 5.5\,GHz in a follow-up ATCA observation at 1.2\,days post-burst but had faded below detectable flux levels at 9\,GHz.
 All further observations were non-detections.
+The $1\sigma$ flux density errors for both the GRB and check source are the \texttt{imfit} statistical error added in quadrature to a 5\% absolute flux density error, which is standard for ATCA.
+The GRB flux densities (including those measured from the split and average images of the first ATCA observation), $1\sigma$ errors and image RMS near the GRB position are listed in Table~\ref{tab:flux}, with the light curves at 5.5 and 9\,GHz shown in Figure~\ref{fig:lc_data}.